tendai22/pio-doc/c-sdk/pio-c-sdk_jp.md

 250-20000MHz|HDMI/DVI video

-"Bit-Banging" (i.e. using the processor to hammer out the protocol via the GPIOs) is very hard.
+"*Bit-Banging*" (i.e. using the processor to hammer out the protocol via the GPIOs) is very hard.
 The processor isn’t really designed for this.
 It has other work to do… for slower protocols you might be able to use an IRQ to wake up the processor from what it was doing fast enough (though latency here is a concern) to send the next bit(s).
 Indeed back in the early days of PC sound it was not uncommon to set a hardware timer interrupt at 11kHz and write out one 8-bit PCM sample every interrupt for some rather primitive sounding audio!
 Doing that on a PC nowadays is laughed at, even though they are many order of magnitudes faster than they were back then.
 As processors have become faster in terms of overwhelming number-crunching brute force, the layers of software and hardware between the processor and the outside world have also grown in number and size.
 In response to the growing distance between processors and memory, PC-class processors keep many hundreds of instructions in-flight on a single core at once, which has drawbacks when trying to switch rapidly between hard real time tasks.
 However, IRQ-based bitbanging can be an effective strategy on simpler embedded systems.

 Above certain speeds — say a factor of 1000 below the processor clock speed — IRQs become impractical, in part due to the timing uncertainty of actually entering an interrupt handler.
 The alternative when "bit-banging" is to sit the processor in a carefully timed loop, often painstakingly written in assembly, trying to make sure the GPIO reading and writing happens on the exact cycle required.
 This is really really hard work if indeed possible at all.
 Many heroic hours and likely thousands of GitHub repositories are dedicated to the task of doing such things (a large proportion of them for LED strings).